-49. For instructions on disclosure requirements, the bank shall be guided by the instructions contained in [Reserve Bank of India \(Local Area Banks- Financial Statements: Presentation and Disclosures\) Directions, 2025](#).
+49. For instructions on disclosures, banks shall be guided by the instructions contained in [Reserve Bank of India \(Regional Rural Banks - Financial Statements: Presentation and Disclosures\) Directions, 2025](#).

-Chapter V - Microfinance
+Chapter V - Microfinance Loan

-A. Definition of Microfinance
+A. Definition

 50. A microfinance loan is defined as a collateral-free loan given to a household having annual household income up to ₹3,00,000.
 For this purpose, the household shall mean an individual family unit, i.e., husband, wife and their unmarried children.

-51. All collateral-free loans, irrespective of end use and mode of application / processing / disbursal (either through physical or digital channels), provided to low-income households, i.e., households having annual income up to ₹3,00,000, shall be considered as microfinance loans.
+51. All collateral-free loans, irrespective of end use and mode of application/ processing/ disbursal (either through physical or digital channels), provided to low-income households, i.e., households having annual income up to ₹3,00,000, shall be considered as microfinance loans.